Diffusion & Adversarial Schr\"odinger Bridges via Iterative Proportional Markovian Fitting: Abstract

 \section{Abstract}

-The Iterative Markovian Fitting (IMF) procedure based on iterative reciprocal and Markovian projections has recently been proposed as a powerful method for solving the Schrödinger Bridge problem.
-However, it has been observed that for the practical implementation of this procedure, it is crucial to alternate between fitting a forward and backward time diffusion at each iteration.
-Such implementation is thought to be a practical heuristic, which is required to stabilize training and obtain good results in applications such as unpaired domain translation.
-In our work, we show that this heuristic closely connects with the pioneer approaches for the Schrödinger Bridge based on the Iterative Proportional Fitting (IPF) procedure.
-Namely, we find that the practical implementation of IMF is, in fact, a combination of IMF and IPF procedures, and we call this combination the Iterative Proportional Markovian Fitting (IPMF) procedure.
-We show both theoretically and practically that this combined IPMF procedure can converge under more general settings, thus, showing that the IPMF procedure opens a door towards developing a unified framework for solving Schrödinger Bridge problems.
+The Iterative Markovian Fitting (IMF) procedure, which iteratively projects onto the space of Markov processes and the reciprocal class, successfully solves the Schrödinger Bridge (SB) problem.
+However, an efficient practical implementation requires a heuristic modification---alternating between fitting forward and backward time diffusion at each iteration.
+This modification is crucial for stabilizing training and achieving reliable results in applications such as unpaired domain translation.
+Our work reveals a close connection between the modified version of IMF and the Iterative Proportional Fitting (IPF) procedure---a foundational method for the SB problem, also known as Sinkhorn’s algorithm.
+Specifically, we demonstrate that the heuristic modification of the IMF effectively integrates both IMF and IPF procedures.
+We refer to this combined approach as the Iterative Proportional Markovian Fitting (IPMF) procedure.
+Through theoretical and empirical analysis, we establish the convergence of the IPMF procedure under various settings, contributing to developing a unified framework for solving SB problems.
+Moreover, from a practical standpoint, the IPMF procedure enables a flexible trade-off between image similarity and generation quality, offering a new mechanism for tailoring models to specific tasks.
+The code for our method can be found at: \url{https://github.com/gregkseno/ipmf}.